redhat-na-ssa/sepsis-detection/serving/README.md

    `$ kn func build`

-   you can also push to an external registry like quay.io using podman or docker
+   you can also push to an external registry like quay.io using podman or docker.
+All `podman` commands below work with `docker`

    `$ podman push <image-name-specified-in-func.yaml>`